What is a capital gain statement, and how can you obtain it?

 Disadvantages Only fees, lower returns Requires effort and time for portfolio management

 You might think that direct plans are always better since they have a lower expense ratio, which could mean more money for you in the long run.
 But the decision isn’t as simple as it seems.
 It’s like trying to treat yourself without a doctor or doing your taxes without an accountant.
 It could work for some, but it might cause problems for others.
-Direct plans are a good option for knowledgeable, disciplined investors who can do their own research.
+Knowledgeable, disciplined investors who can do their own research will find direct plans to be a good option.
 These investors are comfortable managing their investments, tracking their performance, and making necessary changes.

 However, most people benefit from the help of a financial advisor.
 A good advisor can guide you in choosing the right scheme, help with paperwork, track performance, and discipline you.
 They can also prevent you from making rash decisions when markets change.
-If they’re helping you in these ways, it’s only fair that they are compensated for their expertise.
+If they help you in these ways, it’s only fair to compensate them for their expertise.
 The choice between direct and regular plans depends on your ability to manage your investments and make the right decisions.
 Choosing the wrong scheme could cost you more than a regular plan’s higher expense ratio.

 Sanriya Finvest Logo